 I was surprised to learn that the Malibu/Newton Canyon area has 70 vineyards tucked away in the hills.
 Because of regulations in that area, all the processing and bottling is done elsewhere.
 We were in awe at how rich and full-bodied the wines were.
 They were easily comparable to Napa or Sonoma.

 Our time there went much too quickly and no one wanted to leave.
-It was so pleasant and relaxing.
-It was a wonderful way to spend the day with my daughter because we live on opposite ends of Los Angeles.
+It was so pleasant and relaxing and a wonderful way to spend the day with my daughter.

 We hiked back down to the stables and passed 2 pillars that Mr. Rosenthal had collected from the Berlin Wall.
-They stood on a hill under beautiful majestic trees.
+They stood on a hill under a cluster of majestic trees.

-Back at the stables, I made the decision to join the Rosenthal Estate wine club.
+Back at the stables, I decided to join the Rosenthal Estate wine club.
 My membership gives me 20% off the cost of all my wine orders.
 Members can come back to the vineyard to pick up their quarterly orders of wine and take part in exclusive social mixers, pool parties, and other events.

-We can also enjoy free tastings at the Rosenthal Malibu tasting room on Pacific Coast Highway off of Topanga Blvd where you can sit by the ocean, eat from food trucks, and enjoy music.
-I couldn’t pass it up.
+Members can also enjoy free tastings at the Rosenthal Malibu tasting room on Pacific Coast Highway off of Topanga Blvd where you can sit by the ocean, eat from food trucks, and enjoy music.
+What could be better?

-As I reluctantly began driving home, the sky opened up and thundered and it poured for the rest of the day.
+As I reluctantly drove home, the sky opened up and thundered and it poured for the rest of the day.
 It’s as if it knew we were having too good of a time to rain on our parade.

 To find out more about Rosenthal Estate Vineyards visit their website at rosenthalestatewines.com